-21.7 Children missing education procedures
+21.7 Children absent or missing from education procedures

-All staff are aware that children going missing, particularly repeatedly, is a potential indicator of a range of safeguarding issues such as: neglect, sexual abuse or exploitation, child criminal exploitation, mental health problems, substance abuse, travelling to conflict zones, female genital mutilation or forced marriage.
+All staff are aware that children being absent, as well as missing, from education for prolonged periods and/or on repeat occasions is a potential indicator of a range of safeguarding issues such as: neglect, sexual abuse or exploitation, child criminal exploitation, mental health problems, substance abuse, travelling to conflict zones, female genital mutilation or forced marriage.
 The college has clear procedures in place for following up on unexplained absences and, where necessary, reporting to the Local Authority any student who is missing from college for more than 10 school days (continuous).
-The procedure includes the requirement to record any incident, the action taken and the reasons given by the student for being missing.
+The procedure includes the requirement to record any incident, the action taken and the reasons given by a parent for the student for being missing.

+Children missing from education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 The college has a legal duty to inform the Local Authority if a student is to be removed from the roll at a non-standard transition point; i.e., where a compulsory school-aged student leaves the college before completing the college's final year.
-When this notification is made the following information has to be provided by the college: full name of the student; name, address and telephone number of the parent the student lives with; details of any new address for the child and parent; the name of the student's destination college and expected start date; and the reason why the student is leaving the college.
+When this notification is made the following information has to be provided by the college: full name of the student; name, address and telephone number of the parent the student lives with; details of any new address for the child and parent; the name of the student's destination school or college and expected start date; and the reason why the student is leaving the college.

 The college is also legally required to notify the Local Authority within five days of adding a student's name to the admissions register at a non-standard transition point.
-The notification includes all the details contained in the admissions register for the new student; specifically, their full name; sex; name and address known to be a parent of the student (and an indication of which parent the student normally lives with and which parents hold parental responsibility); address of new or additional places of residence; at least one contact telephone number at which the parent can be contacted in an emergency; date of birth; name and address of last college attended (if any); and details of whether they are a boarder or a day student.
+The notification includes all the details contained in the admissions register for the new student; specifically, their full name; sex; name and address known to be a parent of the student (and an indication of which parent the student normally lives with and which parents hold parental responsibility); address of new or additional places of residence; at least one contact telephone number at which the parent can be contacted in an emergency^{}; date of birth; name and address of last college attended (if any); and details of whether they are a boarder or a day student.

-Note: In line with KCSIE 2022, it is the college's policy to hold a minimum of two emergency contact numbers for each student.
+Note: In line with KCSIE 2023, it is the college's policy to hold a minimum of two emergency contacts for each student.